Chattahoochee River National Recreation Area | SOPE CREEK HIKING TRAILS

 The trail ends at Caney Creek, but there are some more buildings on the other side.
 You can’t get there from here unless you wade across the knee-deep creek or follow the creek inland up a hill until you find a shallower spot to cross.
 There is no inland trail, so you may have to bushwhack your way during the summer, and there is poison ivy in the area.
 Also, there is a golf course at the top of the hill.
 Needless to say, I did not attempt to cross the creek or hike inland.

-End of the Marietta Paper Company factory building at Caney Creek
+End of the Marietta Paper Company factory building at Caney Creek, Chattahoochee River National Recreation Area

-End of the Marietta Paper Company factory building at Caney Creek
+End of the Marietta Paper Company factory building at Caney Creek, Chattahoochee River National Recreation Area

 After exploring the ruins, walk back to the road and cross the bridge to reenter the main section of the park.
 Hike back the way you came until you reach SC 26, then continue left up the hill towards SC 6.
 In the fall you can see the west-side mill ruins from the ridge you are walking on, but in the summer you won’t be able to see anything but trees.

 After a short distance the trail forks—save yourself some time and stay right, as the trail to the left just swoops downhill a little ways before working its way back up to reconnect with the trail you are on.
 You will see a blue paint splotch on a tree along the trail to the right.
-These are called blazes, and they are used to mark trails.
+These are called blazes, and they are used to mark trails like Hansel and Gretel breadcrumbs.
 As a general rule, if you come to an unmarked intersection, head in the direction of the blue blaze, if one exists.

 A little farther ahead is a very confusing, unmarked intersection.
 The landmark to look for is the massive trunk of two trees that grew together to form a V-shape.
 About twenty feet up the tree ends, having been snapped in two long ago.
-The trail continues straight to who knows where, or you can make what amounts to nearly a U-turn to the left.
+The trail continues straight to SC 30, or you can make what amounts to nearly a U-turn to the left.
 Make the U-turn to continue to SC 6.
+This is essentially a shortcut to SC 6 (vs. hiking to SC 30 first).
 You will be heading downhill until you reach the intersection.

-If you keep walking straight you will be on a short, out-and-back trail that leads to Sope Creek.
+When you get to SC 6, if you keep walking straight you will be on a short, out-and-back trail that leads to Sope Creek.
 I took this trail to get some more photos (ten-minute round trip), but unless seeing Sope Creek one more time is important to you, skip this detour.
 The trail you want to take is located directly behind you when looking at the trail map stand.
-This leads to intersection SC 7, often following a small stream that begins at Sibley Pond and feeds into Sope Creek.
+This leads to intersection SC 7 and often follows a small stream that begins at Sibley Pond and feeds into Sope Creek.

-Trail between intersection SC 6 and SC 7 sometimes follows a small creek
+Trail between intersection SC 6 and SC 7 in the Sope Creek section of Chattahoochee River National Recreation Area sometimes follows a small creek

-Trail between intersection SC 6 and SC 7 sometimes follows a small creek
+Trail between intersection SC 6 and SC 7 in the Sope Creek section of Chattahoochee River National Recreation Area sometimes follows a small creek

-You reach SC 7 at 1.75 miles into the hike.
-Take a left and proceed downhill—pretty steep—all the way until the intersection with the bike trail at SC 8 (straight leads to SC 13).
+SC 7 comes 1.75 miles into the hike.
+Take a left and proceed downhill—pretty steep—all the way until the intersection with the bike trail at SC 8.
 There are a lot of roots on the trail, so be careful not to trip or twist an ankle.

-Uphill climb from SC 25 at Sope Creek
+Uphill climb from intersection SC 25 on the Sope Creek trails in Chattahoochee River National Recreation Area

-Uphill climb from SC 25 at Sope Creek
+Uphill climb from intersection SC 25 on the Sope Creek trails in Chattahoochee River National Recreation Area

 From SC 22 through the next four intersections—SC 21, 20, 19, and 18—the trail is straightforward.
 From SC 18, the next destination is SC 16.
 You can get there by taking a right and passing through SC 17, or you can add extra distance to your hike by taking a left and making a large half-circle hike to SC 16.
 Do yourself a favor and head to Sibley Pond via SC 17 because there’s nothing worth seeing on the longer route.
 There are also two intersections that are not even on the trail map, so you will just end up confused.